grilling guides icon.Grilling Guides

 Which Cuts Should You Not Cook Blue?
 Why Not?

 For the same reasons, don’t try to cook any low-cost, tough steaks blue.
-Steaks like these need marination and enough time in the heat to break down the fibers to make them edible.
+Steaks like these need marinating or tenderizing, and enough time in the heat to break down the tough fibers to make them edible.

 As I mentioned in the previous section, thinly cut steaks should also be avoided.
 By the time you safely sear the entire exterior, you’ll likely have cooked the insides to medium-rare.
 It’ll be delicious, of course, but it won’t be blue.